Sometimes we get so busy trying to raise money that we lose sight of something important: Why people give.

 Psychologists have studied the dynamics of giving for years and identified some key internal motivators for giving.
 Here are the top eight, along with suggestions for using these.

 1. Social Dynamics.
 Some people give because a particular cause or organization matters to someone they care about.
 People who know someone with a specific disease might be much more willing to give to an organization that fights that disease.
 Maybe you have a friend who works at the food bank and she’s so passionate that you end up volunteering or donating too.
 Maybe some guy’s girlfriend loves dogs, so he gives to the animal shelter where she volunteers to impress her.
-If a corporation sponsors a certain nonprofit, employees may be eager to support it as well, either because they love the cause or because it enhances their image at work.
+If a corporation sponsors a certain nonprofit, employees may be eager to support it as well, either because they love the cause or because it makes them look good at work.

 Harness the power of social dynamics by: